nextcloud/nextcloud-filelink/README.md

 All contributions to this repository from February, 10 2017 on are considered to be licensed under the AGPLv3 or any later version.

-“Nextcloud for Filelink” doesn't require a CLA (Contributor License Agreement).
+“Nextcloud for Filelink” doesn’t require a CLA (Contributor License Agreement).
 The copyright belongs to all the individual contributors.
 Therefore we recommend that every contributor adds following line to the header of a file, if they changed it substantially: